How to organize a successful meet-up

 • Add the location.
 For virtual meet-ups, select the country from where you’ll be hosting from the drop-down menu.
 For in-person meet-ups, use the location field to provide the street address of the venue or the meeting point.

 • Name your meet-up.
 It’s helpful to be clear about the focus of your meet-up in the event name.
 For example, “Accessibility Walk” or “Knowledge Sharing Session.”
 Avoid using Google in your title so guests are aware that it’s not an official Google-sponsored event.
+There is no need to include the date, country, or format of your meet-up in the title as those will be added automatically by the system.

 • Describe your meet-up.
 Tell others what they’ll do during your meet-up and why you’re excited to host it.
 Write original content.
 Do not include any personal information (like your phone number or email address) publicly.
 If you require personal information from the attendees, make sure to clarify that it’s needed only for the purposes of organizing your meet-up and handle it with care.
 Do not include a virtual meet-up link; instead, add it in the dedicated field further down the page to ensure the privacy of your event.